 Hemagglutination inhibition(HI)

-JaGAr: < 10 JaGAr 2ME: < 10 (x)
+JaGAr: less than 10 JaGAr 2ME: less than 10 (times)

 Japanese encephalitis virus